ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 if a medical record is protected by a personal AS, an untrusted client could call an RS to discover the location of the AS protecting the record.
 Since the AS is tied strongly to a single RO, the untrusted and unauthorized client software can gain information about the resource being protected without accessing the record itself.

+# Acknowledgements {#Acknowledgements}

+The editors would like to thank the feedback of the following individuals for their reviews, implementations, and contributions:
+Aaron Parecki,
+Adrian Gropper,
+Andrii Deinega,
+Annabelle Backman,
+Dmitry Barinov,
+Fabien Imbault,
+Florian Helmschmidt,
+George Fletcher,
+Justin Richer,
+Kathleen Moriarty,
+Leif Johansson,
+Mike Varley,
+Nat Sakimura,
+Takahiko Kawasaki,
+Yaron Sheffer.

+Finally, the editors want to acknowledge the immense contributions of Aaron Parecki to the content of this document.
+We thank him for his insight, input, and hard work, without which GNAP would not have grown to what it is.

 --- back